Hiroki-Shiraishi/XCSR/README.md

 # XCSR (XCS for Real Values)
 This is based ENTIRELY on "An algorithmic description of XCS" and "Get Real!
 XCS with Continuous-Valued Inputs".
 You can solve N-bit Multiplexer problem(default: N = 6).

+XCSR supports real values input.
+The one dedicated to binary input is here: https://github.com/Hiroki-Shiraishi/XCS

 ```
 python main.py
 ```